cloudevents/spec/cloudevents/working-drafts/dds-format.md

 ### 2.2 OPTIONAL Attributes

-CloudEvents Spec defines OPTIONAL attributes.
+The CloudEvents spec defines OPTIONAL attributes.
 The set of possible Attribute Types and Values for OPTIONAL attributes are defined in the [DDS Event Format][dds-event-format] as follows:

 ```xml